yamenK/Java-8-Reference/README.md

 ## Interfaces and Lambda Expressions
 #### Default methods in interfaces

 Java 8 has introduced default methods to interfaces.
-These methods are identical to concrete methods in class.
+These methods are identical to concrete methods in classes.
 They are declared with the keyword default.

 ```java
 interface INewInterface{